Geese, Ducks, and Swans

 All species will come on land to feed, typically twice a day, in the morning and late afternoon.
 However, they may feed at night if their normal daytime habits are disturbed.
 Normally waterfowl roost on open water at night.

 Canada geese mate for life, with both parents caring for, and aggressively protecting, their young.
 Canada geese in Pennsylvania consist of both migratory and nonmigratory populations.
 Migratory populations are the Atlantic Population and the Southern James Bay Population.
 These two populations nest in Canada and migrate south for the winter.
 Adults of both populations do not breed until three years of age.
 Both of these migratory populations have declined in size because of poor survival and low reproduction since 1985.

-By contrast, the nonmigratory, or resident, population in Pennsylvania has grown from approximately 2,400 from 1955-60 to more than 150,000 in 1993.
+By contrast, the nonmigratory, or resident, population in Pennsylvania has grown from approximately 2,400 from 1955-60 to more than 250,000 in 2016.
+The peak population size was 304,000 in 2004 and the management goal is 150,000, so numbers are well above the goal.
 Adults in this population can begin breeding at age two and have a higher survival rate than migrating birds.
 The resident population consists of nonmigratory birds that nest and reside in the Mid-Atlantic states, including Pennsylvania, throughout the year.
 Because harvest restrictions that protect the migratory populations also have protected the resident population, Pennsylvania has recently established special hunting seasons to target the resident population of geese.
 These seasons take place when migrant populations are not in the state.